-- Specify the parameters for the QC for Targeted Sequencing tool, including a Target region file (figure 17.78).
+- Specify the parameters for the QC for Targeted Sequencing tool (figure 22.55).

 When working with targeted data (WES or TAS data), quality checks for the targeted sequencing is included in the workflows.
 Again, you can choose to use the default settings, or you can choose to adjust the parameters.